Lumosql

 make what lists the resolved option set. make targets resolves latest against upstream and lists the targets the matrix would build. make build builds them. make benchmark runs the speedtest1-derived tests against each built binary and appends to benchmarks.sqlite. make test-sql runs the LumoSQL-specific tests in test/sql/ and appends to test-sql.sqlite.
 See doc/lumo-build-benchmark.md for the detail.

-A single-binary benchmark on a small machine takes a few minutes; the full matrix on loft/large-matrix-runs/ takes hours.
-Results are in SQLite databases queryable via tool/benchmark-filter.tcl and tool/test-sql-filter.tcl.
-Here are some commands to try on the file loft/large-matrix/runs/benchmarks.sqlite:
+Benchmarking results are in SQLite databases queryable via tool/benchmark-filter.tcl and tool/test-sql-filter.tcl.
+Here are some commands to try on the file benchmark/benchmarks.sqlite:

 # Compare LMDB-backed SQLite against the same SQLite with the native btree: